 Another possibility is to promote remote work, allowing some or all of your employees to work remotely when needed.
 Then, designating just a few workstations as coworking spaces, employees can use them when they do come into the office, giving you the flexibility to reclaim the rest for other uses.
 Promoting remote work may also allow you to repurpose conference spaces in favor of hosting meetings by teleconference.

 For many companies, finding the space to store paper is an ongoing challenge.
 Especially in large metropolitan areas like New York City, it’s very expensive to use real estate for storage when it could be better utilized for staff workspaces or revenue-generating activities.
-Instead of wasting space on filing cabinets and file storage boxes, you could enlist the services of a document processing company to handle your document scanning and digitizing so you can eliminate physical file storage altogether.
+Instead of wasting space on file cabinets and file storage boxes, you could enlist the services of a document processing company to handle your document scanning and digitizing so you can eliminate physical file storage altogether.

 With document scanning services, your documents are digitized and indexed and can be uploaded to cloud document management software that allows you to easily manage and access documents from any computer or mobile device.
 Having digital access to your files not only allows you to reclaim valuable office space, but also means employees can find and share documents in seconds, making it simple to collaborate with vendors, partners, and team members at other locations.